logos-co/Waku-topology-test/Readme.md

+This repo contains the scripts to generate various network topologies for the wakukurtosis runs.

+## gen_jsons.sh
+gen_jsons.sh can generate a specified number of networks under the given directory.
+Please make sure that the directory exists.
+The parameters are generated at random; edit the MIN and MAX for finer control.

+## generate_network.py
-This repo contains the scripts to generate various network topologies for wakukurtosis runs.
-It can generate networks with specified number of nodes and topics. the network types currently supported is "configuration_model" and more is on the way.
+generate_network.py can generate networks with specified number of nodes and topics. the network types currently supported is "configuration_model" and more is on the way.
 Use with Python3.

 usage: generate_network [-h] [-o <file_name>] [-n <#nodes>] [-t <#topics>]
                         [-T <type>] <br>